FAForever/db/README.md

     select version from schema_version order by installed_rank desc limit 1

 ### Updating the database
 First you need to pull the faf-stack repo and checkout the branch with the db version you want.
+Then you need to update the configuration files.

+    cp -r config.template/* config
+    cp .env.template .env

 Now you can migrate to the latest version using:

     docker-compose run --rm faf-db-migrations migrate